11 Perspective Taking Examples for Emotional Intelligence

 When someone snaps at a minor inquiry, you take it as contempt, become enraged, and either withdraw, which undermines teamwork.

-Perspective taking doesn’t justify rudeness, but it can indicate what might be fuelling it so that you can respond strategically instead of emotionally.
+Perspective-taking doesn’t justify rudeness, but it can indicate what might be fuelling it so that you can respond strategically rather than emotionally.

 6) How do you perspective-take when your manager micromanages?